WojciechLamperski/Java-Collections/MAP.md

 + Many Entries: Treeified into a red-black tree
 + Back to Few: If shrunk, detreeify into linked list

+The bucket number in a HashMap is directly tied to the hash code of the key, and it is calculated by applying the modulo operation on the hash code with the size of the internal bucket array (table.length).
+Hash collisions can occur when two distinct keys produce the same bucket number.
+In this case, the HashMap stores those entries in a linked list (or red-black tree if there are many collisions).
+You cannot directly modify the bucket number calculation in a HashMap.
+However, you can control the resulting bucket index by providing a custom hashCode() implementation for your custom key class.

 ##### When to Use HashMap?
 + When you need fast lookups (O(1) average time complexity).
 + When ordering of elements does not matter.